joychester/Smurfs/README.md

 > Fifth option [-f ./xxx/x.js]: Test script you want to exec

 To-Do:
-> will adopt nightmare or phantasma lib instead of purely phantomjs to composite test scripts
+> will adopt nightmare lib instead of raw phantomjs to composite test scripts